kadenflick/FlickTools/docs/templates.md

 # Tool Documentation Template

 Use this template to document a new tool.
 The naming convention for a tool documentation file is `tool_NameOfTool_category.md`.
 New documentation files should be placed in the `docs` directory.
+Once a new documentation page is created, add a link to the [Tool List](Tool_List.md) under the appropriate category.
+Once the tool is added to a toolbox, include a link to the tool documention in the toolbox documentation file.

 ```markdown
 text